Make sure opam version is 2.0.0 or above.

 Follow the instructions below to install the last stable version of Coq and additional packages.
 The instructions target an opam newcomer.

-The Coq platform scripts
+The Coq Platform scripts

-The Coq platform provides interactive scripts that allow installing Coq and a standard set of packages through opam without having to learn anything about opam.
-We recommend that you use these scripts.
-If you do, you can skip directly to Using opam to install Coq packages to learn how to add additional packages to the initial package set provided by the platform.
+If a standard setup works for you, then we recommend that you use these scripts.
+If you do, you can skip directly to Using opam to install Coq packages to learn how to add additional packages to the initial package set provided by the Platform.

-Note that the platform scripts are compatible with existing opam installations.
+Note that the Platform scripts are compatible with existing opam installations.
 They will create a fresh switch.

 If you prefer to do a fully manual installation, you can proceed to the next section.